top of page

 Is It Anxiety or ADHD?
 How to Tell the Difference

 If you’re struggling with racing thoughts, restlessness, or difficulty focusing, you might wonder whether it’s anxiety or ADHD.
-ADHD usually shows up as chronic trouble focusing, impulsivity, and scattered thoughts, while anxiety centers on repetitive
+ADHD usually shows up as chronic trouble focusing, impulsivity, and scattered thoughts, while anxiety centers on repetitive worries, tension, and fear-based thinking.
+Knowing the difference is crucial for receiving the right care.

 A woman with her head resting on a table, her expression reflecting sadness.
 The scene conveys a sense of melancholy and introspection.
 Possible Contexts Emotional Struggle: She may be dealing with personal issues or stress.
 Fatigue: The woman could be overwhelmed and exhausted from her daily life.
 Loss: The sadness might stem from a recent loss or disappointment.
 Visual Elements Lighting: Soft, dim lighting may enhance the somber mood.
 Surroundings: A cluttered or empty table could symbolize her state of mind.
 Body Language: Her posture may indicate defeat or deep contemplation.